haapanen/blog-source/content/posts/dotnet-core-plugin-dependency-injection.md

 # Introduction

 You might run into a case where you would like to extend the application without updating the application core.
 Plugins could be one solution for the issue.
 It's fairly simple to implement a plugin architecture in .NET Core.
-Microsoft has documented the process of adding plugin support for your application in [https://docs.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support](https://docs.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support).
+Microsoft has documented the process of adding plugin support for your application in [Creating an application with plugin support](https://docs.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support).

 It's a good quick start to plugin architecture and gets you quite far.
 However, it does not explain how to add support for dependency injection from host process to the plugin process.
 Plugins own internal dependencies could be created on plugin initialization and injected to the executing code but I prefer to have the .NET Core dependency injection system handle these dependencies as well.
 Plugin configuration is a good example of an object I'd prefer to be initialized and injected by the .NET Core DI.